 Saved search

 Something similar to the previous feature is the Lead List and Account List options.
-Keep specific leads or accounts that match your lead generation criteria in one place and under one name.
+Here, you can keep specific leads or accounts that match your criteria in one place and under one name.

 Set alerts for leads and accounts of your choice, and Sales Navigator will make sure to regularly update you on every activity the platform finds relevant.
-It could be anything from job changes, post shares, growth insights for companies, etc. Save your leads into a lead or account list, bookmark them, leave a note, or reach out, directly from your feed.
-It is an excellent way to know what your leads of interest are up to and wait for the right moment to approach them.
+This could be anything from job changes, post-shows, growth insights for companies, etc. It is an excellent way to know what your leads of interest are up to and wait for the right moment to approach them.

 Leave notes